KindPolitics/Guidelines/README.md

 # II.
 No one is lesser by birth

-Kind Politics does not allow racism, sexism, transphobia, homophobia, ableism, saneism, misanthropy, or any other such by-birth hate.
+Kind Politics does not allow racism, sexism, transphobia, homophobia, ableism, saneism, misanthropy, tribalism, or any other such by-birth hate.
 Expressing such views will result in administrative action.